aerospike/aerolab/docs/efs.md

 `--aws-efs-mount=` | mount EFS volume; format: NAME:EfsPath:MountPath OR use NAME:MountPath to mount the EFS root `--aws-efs-create` | set to create the EFS volume if it doesn't exist `--aws-efs-onezone` | set to force the volume to be in one AZ only; half the price for reduced flexibility with multi-AZ deployments
+`--aws-efs-expire` | if a volume has not had a `mount` executed against it using aerolab for this amount of time, expire the volume
+`--gcp-vol-mount` | attach and mount GCP volume; format: NAME:MountPath `--gcp-vol-create` | create volume if it does not exist `--gcp-vol-expire` | if a volume has not had a `mount` executed against it using aerolab for this amount of time, expire the volume
+`--gcp-vol-desc` | set volume disk description field `--gcp-vol-label` | set a label; format: key=value; can be specified multiple times

 If a volume is created at cluster creation, it gets mounted after the installation, but before Aerospike is started.